 In July 2010 the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") was enacted and a number of its provisions became effective in July 2011.
-The Dodd-Frank Act restructured and enhanced the regulation and supervision of the financial services industry and created the Consumer Financial Protection Bureau (the "CFPB").
-The CFPB has rulemaking and enforcement authority over certain non-depository institutions, including us.
-The CFPB is specifically authorized, among other things, to take actions to prevent companies providing consumer financial products or services and their service providers from engaging in unfair, deceptive or abusive acts or practices in connection with consumer financial products and services, and to issue rules requiring enhanced disclosures for consumer financial products or services.
-Under the Dodd-Frank Act, the CFPB also may restrict the use of pre-dispute mandatory arbitration clauses in contracts between covered persons and consumers for a consumer financial product or service.
-The CFPB also has authority to interpret, enforce and issue regulations implementing enumerated consumer laws, including certain laws that apply to our business.
-Further, the CFPB has issued rules allowing it to supervise non-depository "larger participants" in certain markets for consumer financial services and products.
-On June 10, 2015, the CFPB released its larger participant rule defining which nonbank automotive finance companies will be subject to supervision.
-The rule provides that nonbank auto finance companies that make, acquire or refinance 10,000 or more loans or leases in a year will come under CFPB supervision.
+The Dodd-Frank Act restructured and enhanced the regulation and supervision of the financial services industry and created the Bureau of Consumer Financial Protection (the "Bureau").
+We are subject to supervision by the Bureau.
+The Bureau has rulemaking and enforcement authority over certain non-depository institutions, including us.
+The Bureau is specifically authorized, among other things, to take actions to prevent companies providing consumer financial products or services and their service providers from engaging in unfair, deceptive or abusive acts or practices in connection with consumer financial products and services, and to issue rules requiring enhanced disclosures for consumer financial products or service.
+The Bureau also has authority to interpret, enforce and issue regulations implementing enumerated consumer laws, including certain laws that apply to our business.
+Further, the Bureau has issued rules allowing it to supervise non-depository "larger participants" in certain markets for consumer financial services and products.
+On June 10, 2015, the Bureau released its larger participant rule defining which nonbank automotive finance companies will be subject to supervision.
+The rule provides that nonbank auto finance companies that make, acquire or refinance 10,000 or more loans or leases in a year will come under Bureau supervision.
 The rule was officially published in the Federal Register on June 30, 2015, and became effective on August 31, 2015.
-As expected, we are subject to supervision by the CFPB.

-The Dodd-Frank Act and regulations promulgated thereunder, including by the CFPB, are likely to affect our cost of doing business, may limit or expand our permissible activities, may affect the competitive balance within our industry and market areas and could have a material adverse effect on us.
-For example, on March 21, 2013, the CFPB issued Bulletin 2013-02 addressing Indirect Auto Lending and Compliance with the Equal Credit Opportunity Act, in which the CFPB stated that policies of indirect auto lenders that allow auto dealers to mark up lender-established buy rates and that compensate dealers for those markups in the form of dealer reserve could present a risk that they will result in impermissible pricing disparities on the basis of race, national origin and potentially other prohibited bases.
+The Dodd-Frank Act and regulations promulgated thereunder, including by the Bureau, are likely to affect our cost of doing business, may limit or expand our permissible activities, may affect the competitive balance within our industry and market areas and could have a material adverse effect on us.
 Our management continues to assess the Dodd-Frank Act's probable impact on our business, financial condition and results of operations, and to monitor developments involving the entities charged with promulgating regulations thereunder.
 However, the ultimate effect of the Dodd-Frank Act on the financial services industry in general, and on us in particular, is uncertain at this time.

-In addition to the CFPB, other state and federal agencies have the ability to regulate aspects of our business.
-For example, the Dodd-Frank Act provides a mechanism for state Attorneys General to investigate us.
+In addition to the Bureau, other state and federal agencies have the ability to regulate aspects of our business.
+For example, the Dodd-Frank Act provides a mechanism for state attorneys general to investigate us.
+Separately, state attorneys general and certain state regulators have authority under their respective rules and laws, to investigate and/or regulate aspects of the business.
 In addition, the Federal Trade Commission has jurisdiction to investigate aspects of our business.
-We expect that regulatory investigation by both state and federal agencies will continue and that the results of these investigations could have a material adverse impact on us.
+We expect that regulatory investigations by both state and federal agencies will continue and that the results of these investigations could have a material adverse impact on us.